cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ## A basic model of online system of a crypto assets custodian and its functional components

-Followings are the basic model of a crypt assets custodian that this document deals with.
+Followings are the basic model of a crypto assets custodian that this document deals with.

 <!-- ![Basic Model of Crypto Assets Custodian System](./CryptoAssetCustodiansSystemModeling.svg "Basic Model of Crypto Assets Custodian System") -->
 Figure 5-1 Basic Model of Cryto Assets Custodian